cl3225/CHAZ.github.io/README.md

 `calBam = ` - if `True`, track will  be calculated, if `False` track will not be calculated (bool)

 `calInt = ` - if `True`, intensity will  be calculated, if `False` intensity will not be calculated (bool)

+### Running CHAZ.py

+1. Copy the reanalysis data to your home directory in a new folder.

+2. Now go to that folder and run the following command:

+`$ ./CHAZ.py`

 ![second_flow_chart](https://user-images.githubusercontent.com/46905677/93244535-be3e2c00-f73e-11ea-80b5-2f59f6d62a63.jpg)